 - Lacking interest in future plans

 - Make your home safe.
 Remove all guns and weapons from the house, or at least lock them up.
 Approximately 57 percent of all suicides are completed using a firearm.
 In a home where there is a gun, it is five times more likely that someone living in that home will take his or her life compared to a home without a gun.
-Other potentially harmful items such as ropes, cords, sharp knives, alcohol and other drugs, medications, and poisons should also be removed.
+Other potentially harmful items such as ropes, cords, sharp knives, alcohol and other drugs, medications, plastic bags, and poisons should also be removed.

 - Watch for signs of drinking.
 If someone has depression, feels suicidal, and drinks a lot of alcohol, the person is more likely to take his or her life.
-If someone is drinking, you need to discuss this with the clinician.
+If someone is drinking, you need to discuss this with their clinician.